 Such products are increasingly expected to contribute to the aesthetic appeal of buildings, creating significant new opportunities as well as challenges for building product suppliers.

 The Leadership in Energy and Environmental Design (LEED) Green Building Rating System is a key factor driving the construction industry in North America to adopt more effective techniques for managing energy and water on new-build and refurbishment projects.

-Conceived by the US Green Building Council in 1998, the LEED rating system was intended to help building owners and operators to be environmentally responsible and use resources efficiently.
+The LEED rating system, developed by the US Green Building Council in 1998, was designed to assist building owners and operators in being environmentally responsible and utilising resources efficiently.

-According to the US Green Building Council, spending on LEED-related construction projects has grown since its introduction, from $830 million between 2000 and 2008, to $12.5 billion between 2009 and 2013.
+Spending on LEED-related construction projects has increased from $830 million between 2000 and 2008 to $12.5 billion between 2009 and 2013, according to the US Green Building Council.

 Although the LEED rating system has encouraged developers and contractors to focus more on energy and water management, Green Building Codes developed in some states, such as California, have gone much further.
 In this case, any new large commercial building will be permitted only if the developers agree to pursue LEED certification.

 As other states follow California’s lead, new demand for building products and solutions from companies like Alumasc will emerge, fueling continued growth over the next decade and beyond.

 However, this creates new challenges that necessitate ongoing investment in product innovation and customer service.
 Suppliers must now deliver solutions that integrate different technologies, such as Building-Integrated Photovoltaics (“BIPV”) and motorised shading, with a variety of materials, including aluminium, wood, and glass, in addition to meeting specific environmental and aesthetic criteria.